jsson-lang/jsson/README.md

 - **Shadowing**: Inner scopes can override outer variables
 - **Not in output**: Variables are internal-only, never appear in final JSON

-#### Nested Map Transformations 🔄
+### Nested Map Transformations

-Map transformations can now be nested inside other maps for multi-level data pipelines:
+Map transformations can be nested inside other maps for multi-level data pipelines:

 ```jsson
 // Generate a multiplication table